Perwahl/SOVLRules/docs/GameLoop/StrategicPhase.md

 When a unit is activated it can string togheter **Advances** and **Pivots** in any order, with a movement cost up to it's movement stat.

 ## Terrain
 Some terrain features like Forests or Swamps are considered **Difficult Terrain**.
 Any unit starting it's activation in or entering **Difficult Terrain** lose 2 points of movement allowance.
-If a unit has less than 25% left, it can not enter **Difficult Terrain**!
+If a unit has less than 2 movement left, it can not enter **Difficult Terrain**!

 ## Ranged Attacks
 If a unit has a ranged attack available it can use it once at any point during it's activation.
 To use a ranged attack first select a target that is within range and LoS, then roll a **Ranged Attack Roll**.
 The defending player rolls a **Defense Roll** against succesful hits and removes any casualties.